esmaxness/esmaxness.github.io/_posts/2023-08-02-Rinasense.md

 ---

-One of the my main contributions to achieve the TERMINET objectives wss the design and development of a RINA architecture for embedded devices to enable RINA networks in IoT environments.
-Implementing RINA modules for IoT devices is not trivial.
+One of the my main contributions to achieve the TERMINET objectives was the design and development of a RINA architecture for embedded devices to enable RINA networks in IoT environments.
+Achieving this goal was not trivial because of IoT heterogeneity and IoT limitations on resources.
 The inherent IoT heterogeneity introduces a high complication to designing and implementing RINA modules.
 IoT has many technological IoT platforms, protocols, and wireless communication technologies.
+Also, IoT devices are resource-constrained in terms of CPU, memory, network and energy consumption.
 So, a deep analysis was required to understand the possible limitations of RINA in resource-constrained devices.

 The RINAsense architecture is proposed to implement RINA in resource-constrained devices.
 The RINAsense architecture is organized in layers.